kaleidawave/kaleidawave.github.io/src/posts/cool-things-23.md

 - Exporting to PDF (unfortunately no dark mode export)
 - Split editors/panels are great
 - Mobile app (although debugging Obsidian plug-ins on mobile is impossible)
-- I always leave a couple of `#TODO`s tags in each document.
+- I always leave a couple of `TODO`s tags in each document.
 It is nice it highlights it and can search it easily across documents.
-Although it really annoys me that an open parenthesis followed by hashtag doesn't create a tag in the case of `(#TODO some comment`.
+Although it really annoys me that an open parenthesis followed by hashtag doesn't create a tag.
 Hopefully, [despite being brought up years ago](https://forum.obsidian.md/t/parenthesis-and-more-will-block-hashtag-parsing/18479), it will be improved in the future
 - Viewing PDFs in the editor is incredibly useful.
 Although I wish it could natively render in dark mode (figures in white, background in black).
 I have tried with custom CSS with `filter: invert(1);` it works, but I get weird/annoying chromatic aberration (see image below) and has the comedic but slightly annoying effect of inverting any images.
 Also had issues with scrolling PDFs losing their position and going into a weird state when the native one first came out.
 Hopefully, that has been fixed

 ![Chromatic aberration in obsidian](../../media/obsidian-dark-mode-pdf-chromatic-aberration.png)